-Upon arrival at Port Arthur Historic Site, you are invited to explore the evocative former convict settlement.
-A private boat will be waiting to depart for Denman’s Cove at 12.30pm.
-Cruising beyond Port Arthur, aside from the possible seal and dolphin spotting, some of the highest dolerite cliffs in the Southern Hemisphere come into view, an indication of the drama to come.
+Upon arrival at Stewarts Bay we will make our way down to the jetty where our private boat will be waiting to depart for our short trip across to Denman’s Cove at 1.15pm.
+Cruising with views back to Port Arthur, aside from the possible seal and dolphin spotting, some of the highest dolerite cliffs in the Southern Hemisphere come into view, an indication of the drama to come.

-In Denman’s Cove we’ll fuel you with local produce for lunch, in preparation for a gentle walk through coastal woodland to the rocky refuge of Surveyors Cove.
+A short wade ashore from the boat signals your arrival at Denman’s Cove.
+On day one, please wear shorts, zip-off walking trousers or pants that can be rolled above your knees.
+You may encounter knee-high waters, depending on where sandbanks have formed.
+At the beach, we’ll fuel you with local produce for lunch, in preparation for a gentle walk through coastal woodland to the rocky refuge of Surveyors Cove.
 At this point, if the Southern Ocean begs, head for a dip before a gradual incline up to the lodge.

 Crescent Lodge is perched high, with far stretching views across Crescent Bay to Cape Raoul, with guest rooms spilling into the gully.
 Settle in with a warm shower as your guides-come-chefs prepare a three-course feast of local fare.
 Post dinner, take your Tassie pinot to a quiet deck for your own private sunset.

-Wake to the silence of Crescent Lodge, peppered with the crackling of a cooked breakfast.
+Wake to the silence of Crescent Lodge and wander down to the stunning dining room for a hearty breakfast to start the day.
 From here, head due south with views across Safety Cove and Maingon Bay to Bruny Island.
 Climbing Arthurs Peak, 300 metres above sea level, is worth the oceanic vista.
 In these parts, White Bellied Sea Eagles soar in the thermal currents, so be sure to look skyward.
 Lunch isn’t far away, an easy downhill descent to south-facing cliffs where pelagic seabirds are plenty - albatross, petrels and gannets.
 Here, there’s nothing between you and Antarctica.

-Following lunch, skirt the edge of Tornado Ridge before heading south toward Munro Lodge, your base for the next two nights.
-Your pace might quicken in the knowledge there is a massage, facial or relaxation bath on offer at Munro.
+Following lunch, skirt the edge of Tornado Ridge before heading south toward Cape Pillar Lodge, your base for the next two nights.
+Your pace might quicken in the knowledge there is a massage, facial or relaxation bath on offer at Cape Pillar Lodge.

 This is the most adventurous day of your journey.
 Today you’ll walk through silver gum forest (Eucalyptus Tenuiramis), a species endemic to the area, out to the highest sea cliffs in the Southern Hemisphere.
 There’s little wonder Cape Pillar has been afforded other names – Hurricane Heath and Desolation Gully.
 A side trip to The Blade is a must, with staggering views across to Tasman Island.

 Lunch is served at Chasm Lookout – with Tasman Island’s weathered lighthouse in sight.
-It’s then a direct return journey home to Munro where the relaxation pavilion, three-course goodness and ocean views await.
+It’s then a direct return journey home to Cape Pillar Lodge where the relaxation pavilion, three-course goodness and ocean views await.
 By now, walking strangers might just have become firm friends.
 Unlace the boots, read a book with sea breeze in your toes.

-13kms; 6 hours walking (Cape Hauy side trip optional)
+Approximately 6 hours walking (Cape Hauy side trip optional - an extra 2 hours)

 Take the side trip and enjoy the majesty of Cape Hauy - or simply remain with the group for a final cliff-walk descent onto the cool white sands of Fortescue Bay.
 This is your chance to drop the pack and sink your toes in pristine sands or perhaps take a celebratory dive into the crystal clear waves.
-From here, you’ll be transported back to Hobart via Bangor Wine and Oyster Shed.
-It’s not over yet, there’s Pacific oysters, cool-climate wine and many a yarn to be shared.
+We will then travel back to Hobart (approximately 5.45pm) via the airport (approximately 5.30pm).
+We will finish in Hobart with a glass of celebratory bubbles.